 Problem: The reader does not want to be taught how to do the calculation, she just wants to know the answer.

 Better: "The tax would raise tire prices by 5%.
-Using the best available economic data on tire demand, it is likely that tire sales would fall by 1% to 2%."
+Historical data on tire sales shows that sales fall by 2-4% for a 10% increase in price, so in this case it is likely that tire sales would fall by 1% to 2%."

 The only time you'd need to put in much detail about the underlying calculations would be when there are multiple competing methods that give conflicting results.
 For example, suppose you needed to report the average number of cigarettes consumed by women between the ages of 19 and 25.
 It would be important for the reader to know whether the data was obtained by surveying women about their smoking habits or by observing the sales of cigarettes.
 People tend to underreport their consumption of cigarettes so survey data would be biased downward.